Ronnel Arambulo

-Ronnel Gondraneos Arambulo (born May 18, 1976) is a Filipino fisherman, environmentalist, and activist who is currently vice chaiperson of Pambasang Lakas ng Kilusang Mamamalakaya Pilipinas (PAMALAKAYA, “National Force of Fisherfolk Movement in the Philippines”).
-In the 2025 Philippine Senate election, he ran under Makabayan.
+Ronnel Gondraneos Arambulo (born May 18, 1976) is a Filipino fisherman, environmentalist, and activist who is currently the vice chaiperson of Pamalakaya.
+In the 2025 Philippine Senate election, he ran under the Makabayan slate but lost.

 Early life and education

 Arambulo was born on May 18, 1976 in Malakaban, Binangonan, Rizal and graduated from Janosa National High School.
 He also enrolled in the University of Manila in 1995, before dropping out a year later.
 He also enrolled in the University of Rizal System in Angono, Rizal in 2005, before dropping out again a year later.

 Activism

+Arambulo during a fluvial protest against demolition and reclamation in Bacoor, Cavite.

-He was a member of Anakbayan from 2005 to 2006 and joined PAMALAKAYA in 2006.
+Arambulo was a member of Anakbayan from 2005 to 2006.
+In 2006, he joined the Pambansang Lakas ng Kilusang Mamamalakaya ng Pilipinas (National Federation of Small Fisherfolk Organizations in the Philippines; Pamalakaya).
 He also became chairperson of Anakpawis chapters in his municipality and province.

 Since 2008, Arambulo has been involved in grassroots campaigns to help fisherfolk and amplify their issues including land reclamation.
 PAMALAKAYA has been part of campaigns opposing reclamation projects as these would greatly damage the livelihood of fisherfolk.